FabienFellay/YA-SVG-JS-C/README.md

 - 06.10.2017: Design Update (the initial version was identical to the **SBB CFF FFS** clock, leading to potential copyright issues)

 - 28.10.2019: Small Design Tweak (centering of the 'SWISS MADE' seal, correct artwork title 'JavaScript' with a capital S).
 Typos corrected in the engine script and adaptation to the latest **Math.js** version. **Solarized-theme** versions introduced.
 Define separate options files for different dynamics.
-Modify svg dimensions to % unit and add the viewbox property in order to allow re-scalable svg (with active script) in html.
+Modify SVG dimensions to % unit and add the viewbox property in order to allow re-scalable svg (with active script) in html.
 Migration to **GitHub**.

-Old website
+Old website (old version)
 [https://inkscape.org/en/~fabien.fellay/★yet-another-svgjavascript-clock](https://inkscape.org/~fabien.fellay/%E2%98%85yet-another-svgjavascript-clock)

 ---